TegroTON/Tegro-Media-Source-project-file-for-SMM-Store/README.md

-### Tegro Media Source project Front file for SMM Store
+### Tegro Media Source Project - Front File for SMM Store

-#### Описание Проекта
+#### Project Description
-Tegro SMM Store – это комплексный проект, разработанный в Figma, для создания магазина социальных медиа маркетинга (SMM). Проект сочетает в себе современные тренды в дизайне и функциональности, обеспечивая высококачественный пользовательский опыт и удобный интерфейс. Особенностью является интеграция с продвинутой платформой продаж SMM услуг и современной системой https://smmpanel.ru
+Tegro SMM Store is a comprehensive project developed in Figma, designed to establish a Social Media Marketing (SMM) store.
+This project blends modern design trends and functionality, ensuring a high-quality user experience and an intuitive interface.
+A key feature is its integration with an advanced SMM service sales platform and the cutting-edge system available at [smmpanel.ru](https://smmpanel.ru).

-#### Основные Характеристики
+#### Key Features
-- **Интуитивный Дизайн**: Простой и привлекательный дизайн упрощает навигацию и использование.
+- **Intuitive Design**: Simple and appealing design facilitates ease of navigation and usage.
-- **Модульная Структура**: Позволяет легко модифицировать и масштабировать проект.
+- **Modular Structure**: Enables easy modification and scaling of the project.
-- **Адаптивность**: Дизайн оптимизирован для различных устройств и размеров экранов.
+- **Responsiveness**: Design optimized for various devices and screen sizes.
-- **Современные Тренды**: Применение последних тенденций в дизайне и технологиях.
+- **Modern Trends**: Incorporates the latest trends in design and technology.
-- **Пользовательский Опыт**: Фокус на удобстве и удовлетворении потребностей клиентов.
+- **User Experience**: Focuses on convenience and meeting customer needs.

-#### Цель SMM-сервиса
+#### Purpose of the SMM Service
-Предоставление комплексного решения для SMM магазинов, включая инструменты для продвижения и управления контентом в социальных сетях, упрощение процесса создания и адаптации магазина SMM для различных аудиторий.
+To provide a comprehensive solution for SMM stores, including tools for promotion and content management in social networks.
+This simplifies the process of creating and adapting the SMM store for different audiences.

-#### Структура Файлов Проекта
+#### Project File Structure

-1. **assets** - Медиа ресурсы и стилевые файлы.
+1. **assets** - Media resources and style files.
-2. **components** - React компоненты для элементов интерфейса.
+2. **components** - React components for interface elements.
-3. **.DS_Store** - Системный файл macOS для пользовательских атрибутов папки.
+3. **.DS_Store** - macOS system file for custom folder attributes.
-4. **.gitignore** - Список игнорируемых файлов для Git.
+4. **.gitignore** - List of files ignored by Git.
-5. **.htaccess** - Конфигурация для веб-сервера Apache.
+5. **.htaccess** - Configuration for Apache web server.

-#### PHP Файлы
+#### PHP Files
-- **404.php** - Страница ошибки 404.
+- **404.php** - 404 error page.
-- **balance.php** - Управление балансом пользователя.
+- **balance.php** - User balance management.
-- **dashboard-none.php, dashboard.php** - Версии панели управления.
+- **dashboard-none.php, dashboard.php** - Dashboard versions.
-- **discount.php** - Управление скидками.
+- **discount.php** - Discount management.
-- **index.php** - Главная страница сайта.
+- **index.php** - Main website page.
-- **login.php** - Страница авторизации.
+- **login.php** - Login page.
-- **new-password.php, reset-password-confirm.php, reset-password.php** - Страницы для сброса и установки нового пароля.
+- **new-password.php, reset-password-confirm.php, reset-password.php** - Pages for password reset and new password setup.
-- **offer.php** - Специальные предложения и услуги.
+- **offer.php** - Special offers and services.
-- **order-analysis.php, order-discout.php, order.php** - Управление заказами.
+- **order-analysis.php, order-discout.php, order.php** - Order management.
-- **payment-successful.php** - Страница успешной оплаты.
+- **payment-successful.php** - Successful payment page.
-- **policy.php** - Политика конфиденциальности.
+- **policy.php** - Privacy policy.
-- **settings.php** - Настройки пользователя.
+- **settings.php** - User settings.
-- **sing-up.php** - Регистрация нового пользователя.
+- **sing-up.php** - New user registration.
-- **telegram-analysis.php** - Анализ данных из Telegram.
+- **telegram-analysis.php** - Telegram data analysis.
-- **webapp.js** - Основной JavaScript файл проекта.
+- **webapp.js** - Main JavaScript file of the project.

-#### Дополнительные Файлы
+#### Additional Files
-- **manifest.json** - Описание веб-приложения.
+- **manifest.json** - Web application description.
-- **package-lock.json, package.json** - Управление зависимостями Node.js.
+- **package-lock.json, package.json** - Node.js dependency management.
-- **renovate.json** - Автоматическое обновление зависимостей.
+- **renovate.json** - Automatic dependency updates.

-### Связь с разработчиками
+### Connect with Developers
-Узнать подробности о проекте, а также связаться с командой разработчиков, можно через форму обратной связи на официальном сайте https://tegro.ru или tegro.io. На сайтах вы также найдёте широкий спектр инструментов и решений, разработанных Tegro для улучшения децентрализованных финансовых операций, включая платежные системы, интеграцию с мессенджером Telegram, различные веб-приложения и поддержку криптовалют.
+To learn more about the project and connect with the development team, visit our official website at [tegro.ru](https://tegro.ru) or [tegro.io](https://tegro.io).
+Here, you can find a wide range of tools and solutions developed by Tegro to enhance decentralized financial operations, including payment systems, integration with Telegram messenger, various web applications, and cryptocurrency support.
+The site also features a contact form for direct communication with our team.